will your commercial dump truck insurance go up if someone hits you

 - The claim is paid by the other driver’s insurer: If your company doesn’t pay, your policy is usually unaffected.

-When Insurance MAY Increase:
+When Commercial Dump Truck Insurance MAY Increase:

 - Your insurer still pays the claim: For example, if the other driver is uninsured or can’t be identified.